hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/under-overfitting.md

 plt.show()
 ```

 The first, a 0<sup>th</sup> degree polynomial, is just an average.
-An average is the simplest model that has any relationship to the training data, but it's usually too simple: it doesn't characterize any functional relationships between features and targets and its predictions are far from any targets.
+An average is the simplest model that has any relationship to the training data, but it's usually too simple: it doesn't characterize any functional relationships between features and targets and its predictions are sometimes far from the targets.
 This model _underfits_ the data.

 The second, a 2<sup>nd</sup> degree polynomial, is just right for this data because it was generated from a 2<sup>nd</sup> degree polynomial ($1 + 4x - 5x^2$).